Joey Gallo Player Props: Twins vs. Guardians

 - RBI Prop: Over/under 0.5 RBI (Over odds: +150)

 Looking to place a prop bet on Joey Gallo?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Joey Gallo At The Plate

-- Gallo has an RBI in 11 of 45 games this year, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in four contests.
+- Gallo has had an RBI in 11 games this year (23.9%), including six multi-RBI outings (13.0%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.